opendocsg/slw-judgments-backfill/2017_SGCA_24/report.md

 **The appeals and applications before us**

-2       The grounds of the Judge’s decision can be found in _Kioumji & Eslim Law Firm and another v Rotary Engineering Ltd and others_ [2016] SGHC 218 (“the GD”).
+2       The grounds of the Judge’s decision can be found in _Kioumji & Eslim Law Firm and another v Rotary Engineering Ltd and others_ <span class="citation">[2016] SGHC 218</span> (“the GD”).
 Civil Appeal No 90 of 2016 (“CA 90/2016”) is an appeal by the defendants against the Judge’s decision not to grant a stay.
 Civil Appeal No 167 of 2016 (“CA 167/2016”) was filed by the plaintiffs and is a cross-appeal against the part of the Judge’s decision which stated that if Saudi Arabia had been shown to be the clearly more appropriate forum, the Judge would have seen no reason to refuse to grant a stay.
 Before us as well are two applications by the defendants for the admission of fresh evidence, Summons No 102 of 2016 (“SUM 102/2016”) and Summons No 7 of 2017 (“SUM 7/2017”).

-3       For the avoidance of doubt, we note that the plaintiffs need not have filed a cross-appeal in CA 167/2016, but could instead have challenged that aspect of the Judge’s decision as part of their arguments concerning CA 90/2016, pursuant to O 57 r 9A(5) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed): see our recent decision in _L Capital Jones Ltd and another v Maniach Pte Ltd_ [2017] 1 SLR 312 at [65].
+3       For the avoidance of doubt, we note that the plaintiffs need not have filed a cross-appeal in CA 167/2016, but could instead have challenged that aspect of the Judge’s decision as part of their arguments concerning CA 90/2016, pursuant to O 57 r 9A(5) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed): see our recent decision in _L Capital Jones Ltd and another v Maniach Pte Ltd_ <span class="citation">[2017] 1 SLR 312</span> at [65].
 Of course, this would not have been apparent to the parties at the time given that

 that decision, which clarified an uncertainty in the law, was handed down only after the cross-appeal had been filed.